nospamcalfee/pico-ap-configure/README.md

 pretty vague.
 The prime example in this project is how POST works and how an AP works.

+### still to be done.

+In many iot apps, especially ones that do not use mdns, each device needs to be configured - setting ssid and password as here, but also setting a fixed IP/Mask to be used.
+I have not done that yet, maybe later, but it is a simple extension of this example's POST handling.

 ### Tricks to use CGI-POST handling

 LWIP is very simple minded.
 The complication is that your html must call the